 Since coming to power, Kim Jong-un has eased restrictions on foreign currency and private enterprise.
 There are regular reports of greater use of private markets and ‘kitchen gardens’ to supplement insufficient government rations.

 Accurate economic statistics for the DPRK are difficult to obtain, vary widely and are impossible to verify due to the closed nature of its society.
-In 2014, the DPRK's GDP was estimated at US$17.4 billion.
+The Bank of Korea estimated the DPRK's 2016 GDP at US$ 28.5 billion.
 The DPRK has expanded international trade over the last decade, but the total value remains low, estimated at US$6.3 billion in 2015.
 UN Security Council resolutions adopted in 2016 and 2017 have banned over 90 per cent of the DPRK’s publicly reported 2016 exports.

 Contributing to the DPRK's poor economic performance is the disproportionately large share of GDP assigned to the military.
 The DPRK has placed a high priority on maintaining a strong defence capability, with most aspects of the economy and society revolving around defence-related programs.
 For many years, Pyongyang has mounted an extensive effort to prepare the population for war and has consistently proclaimed its overriding objective of reunifying the Korean Peninsula.
 The DPRK maintains an active-duty military force of up to 1.2 million personnel, and possibly 4.5 million reservists, one of the largest in the world.